maxibor/madman/README.md

   --minlen                      Minimum contig length to retain.
 Default:  500 --minread                     Minimum number of reads aligned to contig to consider contig.
 Default: 150 --mindamage                   Mimimum amount of CtoT damage on the 5' end of the read.
-Default: 0.2 --assembly_tool               Choose de novo assembly tool. (megahit | metaspades).
+Default: 0.2 --assembly_tool               Choose de novo assembly tool, seperated by ','. (megahit and/or metaspades).
 Default: megahit

 Options:
   --results                     The output directory where the results will be saved.
 Default: ./results